 But what do cameras have to do with sound?
 When most people think of a camera, they think of the ones on their smartphone.
 Perhaps, if you’re really an enthusiast, you’ll break out your DLSR for ultra high-quality photos.
 These cameras rely on a synthesis of reflected visible light waves to form images.
 Wave imaging of other types of waves is very common.
 For example, radio waves are used in radio astronomy to visualize large celestial bodies and high-frequency vibrations are used in ultra-sound to give you a picture inside the human body.

 Over the last 20 years, scientists have developed technology to form visual images out of sound-waves to visualize where a sound is coming from in physical space.
 Instead of arrays of photo-receptors to detect light wave, arrays of microphones are used to detect sound waves.
-These sound waves are then synthesized using array processing algorithms to create images like the one in Figure 1.
+These sound waves are then synthesized using array processing algorithms to create images.

 These acoustic cameras (known as ‘beamformers’ in the community) are typically used to study aerodynamic systems that make a lot of noise (like wings, wind turbines and the inside of cars) and figure out ways to reduce it.
 Beamformers are now a standard research tool in any aeroacoustic facility and have an active research community, including at NASA and DLR, who dedicate their research to improving the technology.

 In most facilities, beamformers are located outside an open wind tunnel – a jet of air expanding out of a nozzle at a speed typically 10-20% of the speed of sound.
 Miniature models are placed in the air jet.
 The sound is generated through aeroacoustic mechanisms, travels through the air jet, and are eventually recorded by the microphones.